 This is also something he said that Northern gardeners should especially remember when they are selecting plants for placement in porch or patio pots where the plants will remain outdoors year-round.

 “If you are in Zone 6, for example,” he said, “you should buy plants for outdoor pots rated to Zone 5 or lower.
 It’s better to be safe than sorry with permanent container plants!”

 You can find your USDA plant hardiness zone online here.

 Even when you’ve determined that a badly damaged plant is alive, you’ll need to ask yourself what may be a tough question.
 Is the plant worth saving?

 Considerations to help you answer that question include:

 How long will it take to recover and be truly attractive again?

 Is it an inexpensive, commonly available plant?

 Is it a rare or unusual specimen?

-The rose passed down from your grandmother would be worth saving, but the butterfly bush from your local hardware store?
-That can probably be replaced.
+The rose passed down from your grandmother would be worth saving.
 (Photo: Jeanie333/Shutterstock)